The Cookie Junkie

 “Yes, but…have you tried our Shortbread cookies?”

-“If you’re referring to the Shortbread cookies that I crushed up and snorted through a straw on my kitchen counter last year, then yeah, Madison, I’ve tried those.
+“If you’re referring to the Shortbread cookies that I crushed up and snorted through a straw on my kitchen counter last year, then yes, Madison, I’ve tried those.
 And I’ve also figured out that, despite their deceitful name, Thin Mints are not actually a weight loss supplement.
 Now please, go home.”

 “OK, Mrs. Aarons, but would you like to just try this Tagalong sample?
 You don’t have to buy anything.
 I promise.”